officiallyslim/kor/src/facts/island_fact/facts_list.md

 88. The angle the fireball launches is slightly delayed from the player's actual rotation, making shots inaccurate if the player is moving their camera very quickly.
 89. Spellbooks do not function correctly on private servers, as well as tidal spellbooks and [ruby staffs](https://robloxislands.fandom.com/wiki/Ruby_Staff).
 90. Spellbooks and [Slime Queen's scepters](https://robloxislands.fandom.com/wiki/Slime_Queen%27s_Scepter) are the only magic weapons that can be crafted without a [Magic](https://robloxislands.fandom.com/wiki/Magic) level requirement.
 91. [Seaweed seeds](https://robloxislands.fandom.com/wiki/Seaweed_Seeds) are the only seeds that can be obtained through fishing.
 92. In all servers, the amount of fish in a body of water is determined by the amount of players in and around that body of water.
 93. As of [May 13, 2022](https://robloxislands.fandom.com/wiki/May_13,_2022), fish tank blueprints can no longer be fished.
 94. [Basic fertilizer](https://robloxislands.fandom.com/wiki/Basic_Fertilizer) is referred to as "Fertilizer" when fished.
 95. Blue tang is referred to as "Royal Blue Tang" when fished.
 96. Puffer fish is referred to as "Pufferfish" when fished.
 97. From May 13, 2022 to [May 14, 2022](https://robloxislands.fandom.com/wiki/May_13,_2022#May_14,_2022), fishing basic fertilizer would not reward the player any item.In the same time period, fish-related quests given by [Azur](https://robloxislands.fandom.com/wiki/Azur) and [Odlum](https://robloxislands.fandom.com/wiki/Odlum) could not be completed.
 98. In the same time period, fish-related quests given by [Azur](https://robloxislands.fandom.com/wiki/Azur) and [Odlum](https://robloxislands.fandom.com/wiki/Odlum) could not be completed.
-99. The fishing minigame is also present in Easy.gg's other game: [BedWars](https://robloxislands.fandom.comhttps://robloxbedwars.fandom.com/wiki/Fishing_Rod).
+99. egg